Hirohito and the Making of Modern Japan: Positive academic reviews

+Negative academic reviews

 Ben-Ami Shillony's article in The Journal of Japanese Studies was less enthusiastic and questioned the presentation of evidence regarding the book's central argument of Hirohito as a major, active participant in the war.
 To Shillony, “the author accepts the evidence that fits his theory, but discards that which contradicts it”.
 He went on to explain that “Bix bases his theory on the vast powers the emperor wielded, on the aggressive edicts, orders, and declarations he issued, and on the hawkish persons he appointed to leadership positions”, while ignoring the reality that such imperial documents were drafted by organs of the state and candidates had been decided beforehand by his advisers.
 Disagreeing with Bix's inference from diaries and memoirs by those closest to him that the emperor privately counselled and pushed the military towards aggression like a Western commander-in-chief, Shillony countered that “[h]ad Hirohito been a real leader, like Hitler, Stalin, Roosevelt, or Churchill, he would have issued his orders directly without having to resort to backroom maneuvers”.
 Moreover, he observed that “Bix shows a visceral aversion to the emperor and the monarchy” and “blames Hirohito for all that went wrong, but does not credit him with any achievement”.